 Take care of your mental health in the workplace.

 “Productivity” is the boardroom buzzword on the lips of business owners and managers across the globe.
-All too often however, this results in employees being pushed to demonstrate productivity at the expense of their job satisfaction and even, in some cases, their general mental health.
+All too often however, this results in employees being pushed to demonstrate productivity at the expense of job satisfaction and even, in some cases, general mental health at work.

-Encouraging and supportive employers are crucial to a truly productive team, but any mutually beneficial relationship requires both give and take.
-With that in mind, here is a series of simple and effective productivity tips you can use to achieve wellness in the workplace and find a balance between mental well-being and professional performance.
+Encouraging and supportive employers are crucial to workplace wellness, and a truly productive team, but any mutually beneficial relationship requires both give and take.
+With that in mind, here are 5 ways to mind your mental health at work to achieve wellness in the workplace – to find a balance between mental well-being and professional performance.

-Downtime is non-negotiable when it comes to productivity.
+Downtime is non-negotiable when it comes to having good mental health at work which leads to great productivity.
 Various studies even highlight the importance of taking regular breaks, like “movement breaks,” which are designed to reduce the risk of heart disease, diabetes, obesity, and depression.
-Spending long stretches of time at your desk can negatively affect your reasoning ability, your motivation, and your creativity, so don't feel the need to remain glued there throughout the working day.
+Spending long stretches of time at your desk can negatively affect your reasoning ability, motivation, and creativity.
+So, don't feel the need to remain glued there throughout the working day.
 In the long run, your mind and body will thank you for it.

 Whether you go for a short walk to breathe some fresh air, kick back with a book in the break room, or simply indulge in some “waking rest,” every little bit helps.
-The key is to recognize that working longer does not necessarily mean working better, and you'll actually be doing yourself a big favor by taking a little break every hour or two to recharge your mental batteries.
+The key is to recognize that working longer does not necessarily mean working better, and you'll actually be doing your mental health and work a big favor by taking a little break every hour or two to recharge your mental batteries.

-Open and honest communication is a vital piece of the puzzle when it comes to protecting your mental well-being in the workplace.
+Open and honest communication is a vital piece of the mental health at work puzzle.
 Naturally, this goes two ways, as employers who are upfront and understanding take the stress out of office dialogues.
 But you can also decide to be the catalyst for direct communication and stand by this approach when it matters most.

 In the face of mountainous workloads, unrealistic deadlines, or other genuine grievances surrounding your role, the best thing you can do is find a respectful and sincere way to voice your concerns and carve a path towards a more manageable and productive working day.